loisansaa/misqabbi-backend/CONTRIBUTING.md

 ## 🚀 Getting Started

 1. **Report Issues**
-   Use GitHub Issues to report bugs, suggest enhancements, or ask questions.
+   Use [GitHub Issues](https://github.com/anorme/misqabbi-store/issues)to report bugs, suggest enhancements, or ask questions.

 2. **Fork the Repository**
    Clone your fork and create a new branch: